-We are also available on Twitter at @eleven_ty or feel free to contact @zachleat directly.
+We are also available on Mastodon at eleventy or feel free to contact zachleat directly.

 Our Eleventy Leaderboards encourage best practices on sites that were Built with Eleventy through performance and accessibility auditing (via Lighthouse and axe) but automated auditing systems are only a starting point.